brillout/import/readme.md

 ```

 Same as `import()` but:
- - Avoids bundlers like Webpack to bundle `moduleName`.
+ - Avoids bundlers like bundle `moduleName`, such as Webpack or Cloudflare Workers's wrangler bundler.
  - Avoids TypeScript from transpiling `import()` to `require()`.
  - Fixes Node.js windows bug `ERR_UNSUPPORTED_ESM_URL_SCHEME`.